cu-mkp/sandbox/docs/sp23_shi-jingxian_final-project_paintbrushes.md

 *Secrets of Craft and Nature in Renaissance France.
 A Digital Critical Edition and English Translation of BnF Ms. Fr.
 640*, edited by Making and Knowing Project, Pamela H. Smith, Naomi Rosenkranz, Tianna Helena Uchacz, Tillmann Taape, Clément Godbarge, Sophie Pitman, Jenny Boulboullé, Joel Klein, Donna Bilak, Marc Smith, and Terry Catapano.
 New York: Making and Knowing Project, 2020. <https://edition640.makingandknowing.org/#/essays/ann_050_fa_16>.
 DOI: <https://www.doi.org/10.7916/51fz-0r94>.

-Smith, Pamela.
-“Nodes of Convergence, Material Complexes, and Entangled Itineraries.”
-In *Materials, Practices, and Knowledge across Eurasia*.
-University of Pittsburgh Press, 2019.
+Smith, Pamela H. “Nodes of Convergence, Material Complexes, and Entangled Itineraries.”
+In *Materials, Practices, and Knowledge across Eurasia*, edited by Pamela H. Smith.
+Pittsburgh: University of Pittsburgh Press, 2019.

 Smith, Pamela. *The Body of the Artisan: Art and Experience in the Scientific Revolution.* Chicago: University of Chicago Press, 2004